 As mentioned before, checking your transmission fluid will be key.
 If you see any signs of fluid contamination, then chances are your transmission will suffer some serious damage.
 Signs of contamination include black colored sludge and excess debris.
 At this point, you’ll need to change the transmission fluid to see if the problem goes away.
 After replacing the fluid, go for a test drive.
 If your fluid continues to be contaminated, then you’ll need it to be serviced.

 If you want to diagnose the problem, it’s important to listen to unusual noises that may be coming from your vehicle’s engine (like clanging, whirring, etc.).
 Other noises like slipping and shuddering might be something to look for.
-Using best obd2 scanner also a good change.
+Using bluetooth obd2 scanner is also a good chance.
 Here’s how you do a diagnosis:

 It is much easier to diagnose a problem when you know what you listen and look for.
 In today’s world, YouTube is the go-to for anyone that is looking for an answer when it comes to car trouble.
 Here are a few links that show you what to listen for when diagnosing a faulty torque converter.